Edgar-Donk/frothy-brew/docs/colour_picker/joining_rgb_hsv.rst

 -----------------------

 When picking colours it often is useful to have related colours.
-Just using RGB this would be a problem, with HSV we can use a constant hue, then adjust saturation and/or value to find colours within the same colour scheme.
+Just using RGB this is a problem, with HSV we can use a constant hue, then adjust saturation and/or value to find colours within the same colour scheme.
 For simplicity choose 4 equidistant values for saturation and value.
 Do not select the zero values as it produces either white or black for most colours.
 Leave